-Welcome to Delta Lake State Park, a 720-acre wooded park that’s perfect for RV holidays.
-Surrounded by shady trees and a picture-perfect lake, it’s ideal for campers looking to enjoy a little outdoor recreation in the summertime.
-Located on a peninsula that extends into Delta Lake in Rome, New York, Delta Lake State Park offers 101 basic campsites for both tents and RVs, a white sand beach, scenic water frontage, picnic spots and a boat launch area.
+Welcome to Delta Lake State Park, a 720-acre wooded park that makes a perfect retreat for RV enthusiasts.
+Surrounded by shady trees with a gorgeous view of a picture-perfect lake, it’s ideal for campers looking to enjoy a little outdoor recreation during any season.
+This unique state park is located on a peninsula that extends into Delta Lake Reservoir, less than ten miles from the city center of Rome, NY.
+The campground at Delta Lake State Park offers 101 spacious, shaded campsites suitable for either tents or RVs, a white sand beach, scenic water frontage, picnic spots, and a boat launch area.

-There’s so much for campers to enjoy at this year-round park, come storm or shine.
-Due to the campground’s lakeside location, it’s a popular summer hangout spot for water sport enthusiasts.
-Campers and day visitors alike take advantage of the boat launch facilities to enjoy power boating, jet skiing, canoeing, and fishing.
+Due to the campground’s lakeside location, it’s a popular summer hangout spot for water sport enthusiasts of all types.
+Those who enjoy swimming in nature will love the clear water and white sandy beaches, which are watched over by trained lifeguards during the summer months.
+Overnight campers and day visitors alike can take advantage of the boat launch facilities to enjoy power boating, jet skiing, canoeing, and fishing.

-The Delta Lake State Park can be accessed by car, on foot or by boat.
+Delta Lake State Park can be accessed by car, on foot, or by boat.
 The entrance is located approximately six miles off New York State Route 46.
-There are no driving restrictions within the park but as the surroundings are wooded, keep an eye out for low-hanging branches.
-Once you’ve set up your RV camp, you can get around on foot or by bicycle along the parks’ wooded trails, or launch your boat and explore Delta Lake from the water.
-Various parking areas are available for day visitors and if you're staying overnight you can park your rig in the camping area.
+The highways and roads that lead to the park are fairly straight, flat two-lane highways that make it easy to get to the campground.
+There are no driving restrictions within the park but as the surroundings are wooded, so keep an eye out for low-hanging branches and wandering wildlife.
+The roads inside the campground and day-use area are also paved and are wide enough to navigate in all but the very largest of campervans easily.
+Once you’ve set up your RV camp, you can get around on foot or by bicycle along the park's wooded trails, or launch your boat and explore Delta Lake from the water.
+Various parking areas are available for day visitors, and if you're staying overnight, you can park your rig in the camping area.

-When the campground is closed during the winter months, the park’s three miles of nature trails are groomed and enjoyed for a range of fantastic winter sports, such as cross-country skiing, snowmobiling, and snowshoeing.
-It’s the perfect off season activity for day visitors who can explore the park’s icy landscapes between December and March.
-The trails are free to use and are available to novice and intermediate skiers.
-Please note that during the off season, these trails are only open for skiing, snowmobiling and snowshoeing.
+While the campground is closed to overnight camping during the winter months, the park’s three miles of groomed nature trails provide the opportunity to explore a range of fantastic winter sports, including cross-country skiing and snowshoeing.
+It’s the perfect off-season activity to give day visitors an unparalleled opportunity to explore the park’s icy landscapes between December and March.
+The trails are free to use and are suitable for novice to intermediate skiers.
+Please note that during the offseason, these trails are only open for skiing, snowmobiling and snowshoeing.